 You may be wondering about questions that seem as though they were submitted as a joke.
 However, it doesn't really matter as what one person submitted as a joke can be serious for someone else.
 The team at Go Ask Alice! treats every question as an opportunity to share health information.
 Each question receives the same consideration and respect, regardless of whether the reader intended for the question to be a joke.
 These types of questions may be hard to ask in person, and by treating each question seriously, the Go Ask Alice! team can ensure that those who are seeking the answer are able to find it.

-The readers of Go Ask Alice!, varied and many as they are, have a broad spectrum of health issues, interests and questions, which all deserve well researched and reasoned responses.
-And though Go Ask Alice! is never able to give instant responses or diagnoses, we will continue provide relevant, sound, reliable health information as long as there are people asking questions — so keep them coming!Alice!
+The readers of Go Ask Alice!, varied and many as they are, have a broad spectrum of health issues, interests, and questions, which all deserve well-researched and reasoned responses.
+Additionally, the prior knowledge and access to reliable health information is also varied among the Go Ask Alice! audience.
+What may seem like common sense to one reader may be completely new information to another.
+While Go Ask Alice! is never able to give instant responses or diagnoses, the team will continue to focus on providing relevant, sound, reliable health information as long as there are people asking questions — so keep them coming!

 Finally, it's key for you to get the information you need about yeast infections.
 Although it's not clear from this question, if you suspect you have a yeast infection, it's a good idea to get a diagnosis and treatment from your health care provider; as wonderful as the Internet is, no online service can replace your health care provider's in-person judgment.
 You can also find many questions related to yeast infections, and other vaginal irritations, in the Sexually Transmitted Infections category of the Go Ask Alice!
 Sexual & Reproductive Health archives and in the related Q&As.